 What is Lymphedema: The arteries bring blood, with oxygen and nutrients to the tissues, including the spaces between the cells (interstitial spaces).
 From there the fluid goes to veins that carry the waste away.
 There is excess fluid between the two, which collects in the “lymphatic” vessels.
 This fluid that filters out of the blood circulation contains proteins, but also cellular debris, bacteria, etc. Once inside the lumen of the lymphatic vessels, the fluid is guided along increasingly larger vessels to lymph nodes, which remove debris and police the fluid for dangerous microbes.
 The lymph ends its journey in the thoracic duct which drains into the blood circulation.
 If there is damage to the lymphatics, ie if some or all lymph nodes in the armpit have been removed surgically or irradiated because they may hide some cancer cells in them, then the lymph has nowhere to go and an abnormal amount of protein-rich fluid collects in the arm.
 Left untreated, this stagnant fluid causes tissue channels to increase in size and number, reducing oxygen availability.
 This interferes with wound healing and provides a rich culture medium for bacterial growth that can result in an infection (cellulitis).
 In roughly half the cases where the lymph nodes have been removed lymphedema may develop.

-Of course, your doctor will decide what antibiotics to use, depending on possible allergies, severity of symptoms and other factors, but the following link is a consensus document on the management of cellulitis in lymphedema, from the British Lymphology Society, to give you an idea.
+Of course, your doctor will decide what antibiotics to use, depending on possible allergies to antibiotics, severity and type of symptoms and other factors, but the following link is a consensus document on the management of cellulitis in lymphedema, from the British Lymphology Society, to give you an idea.